 Consider an agent with access to a (classical or quantum) system $B$ whose state $\rho_B^x$ depends on a classical random variable $X$.
 This situation can be described by a classical-quantum state

 with $\{\ket{x}\}_x$ a family of mutually orthogonal vectors representing the (classical) values of $X$.

 \myparagraph{Min-entropy of classical information is guessing probability}

 Let $\pguess(X|B)$ be the probability that the agent correctly guesses $X$ when using an optimal strategy; that is, $\pguess(X|B)=\sum_x P_X(x)\tr(E_x\rho_B^x)$, where the optimal measurement strategy is described by the POVM~$\{E_x\}_x$ on $B$ that maximizes this expression.
-We then show that (cf.~Theorem~\ref{lem:hguess})
+Note that conditions for the optimality of a POVM~$\{E_x\}_x$ in this hypothesis testing problem were found by Holevo~\cite{Holevo73} and independently by Yuen, Kennedy and Lax~\cite{Yuenetal75}.
+These works also use semidefinite programming duality in a similar fashion as in this paper.
+Here we are interested in the optimal value of this optimization problem.
+We show that (cf.~Theorem~\ref{lem:hguess})

 where the entropy is evaluated for the state~$\rho_{X B}$ given by~\eqref{eq:cqstate}.

 If no side information $B$ is available or, more generally, if the state of $B$ is independent of $X$, we have $2^{-\hmin(X|B)} = \| \rho_X\|_{\infty} = \max_x P_X(x)$ as noted in Section~\ref{sec:minentropy}.
 Identity~\eqref{eq:guessop} then reduces to the trivial fact that the maximum probability of correctly guessing~$X$ without prior information is equal to $\max_x P_X(x)$.